jcoronelcortes/perform-2023-hotday/Mastering Dynatrace Configuration/content/04_tagging/02_manual_charting_hosts/index.md

 Create a custom chart for CPU usage using the manual tag you created in the previous section

-- Observe and explore - Data explorer
+- Navigate to Observe and explore - Data explorer

  ```bash
    Action: Look at the "Data explorer" page